kelvin-manyengo-magwe/ML-InvestmentPredictor/README.md

 # ML-InvestmentPredictor
-Model for prediction of median district housing price for worth investing in an area or not.
+A Machine Learning Model for prediction of median district housing price for worth investing in an area or not.